-Shares Purchased by Check or ACH: With respect to the PIMCO Long-Term Real Return Fund and PIMCO Real Return Fund, the order will be effected at that day's NAV, but dividends will not begin to accrue until the following business day.
+Shares Purchased by Check or ACH: The order will be effected at that day's NAV, but dividends will not begin to accrue until the following business day.

-With respect to the PIMCO Long-Term Real Return Fund and PIMCO Real Return Fund, if a purchase order is placed through a broker, dealer or other financial firms authorized to settle through the National Securities Clearing Corporation (the "NSCC"), the purchase order will begin accruing dividends the business day following the NSCC settlement date or as agreed upon and as allowed by applicable law.
+If a purchase order is placed through a broker, dealer or other financial firms authorized to settle through the National Securities Clearing Corporation (the "NSCC"), the purchase order will begin accruing dividends the business day following the NSCC settlement date or as agreed upon and as allowed by applicable law.

-A Class A, Class C or Class R shareholder may choose from the following distribution options:
+A Class A and Class C shareholder may choose from the following distribution options:

 - Reinvest all distributions in additional shares of the same class of the Fund at NAV.
 You should contact your financial firm (if shares are held through a financial firm) or the Fund's Transfer Agent (if shares are held through a direct account) for details.
 You do not pay any sales charges on shares received through the reinvestment of Fund distributions.
-This will be done unless you elect another option. - Invest all distributions in shares of the same class of any other fund of the Trust or PIMCO Equity Series which offers that class at NAV.
+This will be done unless you elect another option. - Invest all distributions in shares of the same class of any other fund of the Trust or PIMCO Funds which offers that class at NAV.
 You must have an account existing in the fund selected for investment with the identical registered name.
-You must elect this option on your Account Application or by a telephone request to the Transfer Agent at 888.87.PIMCO. - Receive all distributions in cash (either paid directly to you or credited to your account with your broker or other financial intermediary).
+You must elect this option on your Account Application or by a telephone request to the Transfer Agent at 1.888.87.PIMCO. - Receive all distributions in cash (either paid directly to you or credited to your account with your broker or other financial intermediary).
 If the postal or other delivery service is unable to deliver checks to your address of record, the Trust's Transfer Agent will hold the returned checks for your benefit in a non-interest bearing account.
-You must elect this option on your Account Application or by a telephone request to the Transfer Agent at 888.87.PIMCO.
+You must elect this option on your Account Application or by a telephone request to the Transfer Agent at 1.888.87.PIMCO.